-Mercury, the innermost planet of the solar system, often hides in the sun’s glare.
-But today, on April 1, Mercury swings farthest east of the setting sun (19o) on the sky’s dome during its present apparition as the evening “star,” which started on March 7, 2017 and will end on April 20, 2017.
-That means Mercury will stay out for a maximum time after sunset (90 minutes or more at mid-northern latitudes).
+Mercury, the innermost planet of the solar system, swings between our morning and evening sky and often hides in the sun’s glare.
+But, on April 1, Mercury swings farthest east of the setting sun (19o) on the sky’s dome during its present apparition as the evening “star.”
+The current apparition started officially on March 7, 2017 and will end on April 20, 2017.
+But the best time to see Mercury is around the middle of that period, in other words, around now.

 Whenever Mercury reaches its greatest evening elongation (maximum angular distance east of the setting sun) in early spring, Mercury stages its best showing in the evening sky.
 Because it’s now early autumn in the Southern Hemisphere, this greatest elongation of Mercury is an especially poor one for southerly latitudes.